barbes123/py_calib/README.md

 _unlink LUT_RECALL.json_

-- Go to eliadedisks, select your server and choose selector_dmitry (if there is _selector_dmitry don't use it, it's outdated)
+- Go to eliadedisks, select your server and choose the folder in which you want the root files, for this example, I used selector_dmitry (if there is _selector_dmitry don't use it, it's outdated)

 _/eliadedisks/s5/selector_dmitry_
 (Look into the folder if you want to see what's in there)